Bridge Shelter

 What services will be available in the bridge shelter?

 The bridge shelter will provide 24/7 on-site support by a non-profit operator.
-To help with the critical needs of those seeking help, the City anticipates the shelter would also include 20-25 medical respite beds, on-site substance use services, medication-assisted treatment, peer recovery support and expanded capacity for severe weather events.
+To help with the critical needs of those seeking help, the City anticipates the shelter would also include medical respite beds, on-site medication-assisted treatment and other substance use disorder services, peer recovery support, and expanded capacity for severe weather events.
 To access bridge shelter services, individuals must adhere to a code of conduct outlining expectations for behavior and accountability, like those in place at the City’s Safe Stay and Safe Park communities.

 Services